marade/GUTSS/README.md

 $ patch -p0 <query_per_sequence.patch
 ```

-now compile the patched code...
+Now compile the patched code...
 Jellyfish must be properly installed for the pkgconfig directory to exist.
 If you used a different installation directory for Jellyfish, you
 will need to adjust the path to the pkgconfig directory.